voxpupuli/puppet-python/.github/CONTRIBUTING.md

 ### Note for OS X users

-`nproc` isn't a valid command unter OS x.
+`nproc` isn't a valid command under OS x.
 As an alternative, you can do:

 ```sh
 --jobs "$(sysctl -n hw.ncpu)"